Contents of this page

 Before an EIA is published, it should be signed off by the person completing it and shared with the relevant working groups/stakeholder groups.

-Completed EIAs should then be sent to the Equality Policy Unit to be published on their website.
+Completed EIAs should then be sent to the Equality & Inclusion Unit to be published on their website.
 This is to show that the University is committed to challenging potential discrimination, as well as improving our service delivery and practices for all equality groups.

 Progress against the action plan should continue to be reviewed regularly.